 Living an authentic life is key to your success and overall emotional, spiritual, and physical well-being, but not everyone knows what it takes to live authentically or where to begin.
 This post provides readers with 10 ways to start living an authentic life now.

 If you’re not sure about whether or not you’re living an authentic life, take a moment to answer the following questions:

-Have you ever felt restless, like there’s something you’re supposed to be doing, but you can’t figure out what it is?
+Do you ever feel restless, like there’s something you’re supposed to be doing, but you can’t figure out what it is?

-Have you ever felt like pieces of you got lost in the shuffle somehow and no matter how much you try, you can’t seem to find them?
+Do you ever feel like pieces of you somehow got lost in the shuffle and no matter how much you try, you can’t seem to find them, or where to begin?